bcourter/bcourter.github.io/_posts/Reddit/2022-05-03-folding-knife.md

 ---
 title: Folding Chef's Knife
-tags: Woodworking Metalworking Reddit SpaceClaim
+tags: Woodworking Metalworking Reddit SpaceClaim Tools
 ---

 Designed a folding chef knife to prepare for a camping trip.
 Designed in SpaceClaim.